• Published: Apr 07 2025 05:38 AM

 wave

-The recall specifically targets certain batch codes of the 242g Hollow Milk Chocolate Egg and the 242g Hollow Milk Caramel Sea Salt Egg, both with a best-before date of June 2025.
-A full list of affected batch codes is available on the Food Standards Agency (FSA) and Tony's Chocolonely websites.
-This is crucial information for consumers to check before consuming any of these products.
+This time, it’s two of their big hollow Easter eggs: the 242g Hollow Milk Chocolate Egg and the 242g Hollow Milk Caramel Sea Salt Egg.
+Both have a best-before date of June 2025, but it's not *every* egg.
+Only certain batch numbers are affected.
+You absolutely need to check the full list on the Food Standards Agency (FSA) and Tony's Chocolonely websites.
+It's super important to check before you even think about unwrapping one.

 What Should You Do?